Calculating your coverage and claims

 - Coverage level

 An AFY is calculated and used as a benchmark to determine if your actual production is below average.

 An existing participant||Using your reported yields for up to the past 10 years.|

 A new participant|

-Each crop is assigned an underwritten five-year AFY that is based on a variety of factors such as soil type, drainage, township averages, etc.
+Each crop is assigned an underwritten five-year AFY that is based on a variety of factors, such as soil type, drainage and township averages.

 Each year that you participate in the plan, your actual yield replaces an underwritten yield until your AFY is composed entirely of your own actual yields.

 Your beginning 5-year AFY is based on a 6-week harvest.
 If your yield falls below your guaranteed production due to immaturity or previous management decisions, your guaranteed production is adjusted accordingly.